Siddaramaiah: First term as chief minister (2013–2018)

 Siddaramaiah was elected as Chief Minister after Congress adopted a secret ballot to select the new chief minister.

 He led the Indian National Congress to victory by achieving an absolute majority of 122/224 seats in the 2013 Legislative Assembly election.

-On 15 May 2018, he resigned from his position of the Chief minister of Karnataka, respecting the verdict of the 2018 Karnataka Legislative Assembly election.
+On 15 May 2018, he resigned from his position of chief minister of Karnataka, respecting the verdict of the 2018 Karnataka Legislative Assembly election.
 He also became the first chief minister of Karnataka to serve full 5 years term in 40 years, and the second in the history of the southern state after Devaraj Urs.
 He also holds the record of presenting state budget 13 times as a finance minister in Government of Karnataka.
 Despite allegations of mounting debt on state exchequer by the opposition, he is known for maintaining fiscal prudence within the ambit of Fiscal Responsibility and Budget Management Act of the state.

-Second term (2023–present)
+Second term as chief minister (2023–2026)

 After the Congress emerged victorious in the 2023 legislative assembly election, Siddaramaiah was again elected Chief Minister, and D. K. Shivakumar was appointed his deputy.
 After the first cabinet meet, Siddaramaiah announced that all "5 guarantees" announced in the party's manifesto had been approved and would be brought into effect in the following cabinet meet.
 He also insisted that the officers roll back his "zero-traffic" protocol to avoid traffic congestion problems for the public.
 His council of ministers was named the following week and was reported that he would hold finance, cabinet affairs and all unallocated portfolios.

 His cabinet approved reverting changes by the previous BJP government in school textbooks, which included removing lessons on RSS founder K. B. Hedgewar and Hindutva figure Vinayak Damodar Savarkar, launched a scheme providing free bus rides to women in the Karnataka state buses and announced implementation of other four pre-poll guarantees in the state budget.

 In July 2023, he tabled the state budget for the record 14th time in state's history.
 He increased taxes on liquor, beer, stamp duty and registration of properties, and certain vehicle categories to fund the above-mentioned schemes.

 In July 2024 his cabinet approved a bill to reserve 50% to 75% jobs to native Kannada speakers, and 100% reservation for Group C and D employees in private and IT sectors.
 This idea received large opposition from people like Mohandas Pai, Kiran Mazumdar and others and hence the passing of the bill was postponed.